|

 value being printed.
 Default is us (microseconds).
 Note

-that since -r option uses the monotonic clock time for
+that because the -r option uses the monotonic clock, its

-measurements can differ from the difference in time
+measurements may differ from the time differences reported

 -s strsize